My wooden front door gets a lot of sun damage here in Texas. Luckily, there’s a SUPER EASY, 1 STEP way to restore your weathered wood door!

 My poor sun damaged, weathered wood door takes a serious beating from the hot Texas sun.
 I used to think I had to restain my front door every year or two to keep it looking nice.

-Then, one summer, my door was covered in heat haze.
-The finish on my door was just looking really dry and sun damaged.
+Then, one summer, my door was covered in heat haze and the finish on my door was just looking really dry and sun damaged.

 So, I got desperate and tried a wipe on product that was supposed to restore a weathered wooden front door AND protect it from the sun.